ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

 ``DT_PLTGOT``
     This element holds an address associated with the procedure linkage table and/or the global offset table.
-    See the processor supplement for details.
+    See the psABI supplement for details.

 ``DT_HASH``
     This element holds the address of the symbol hash table,